Web design: The start of the web and web design

 In 1989, whilst working at CERN in Switzerland, British scientist Tim Berners-Lee proposed to create a global hypertext project, which later became known as the World Wide Web.
-From 1991 to 1993 the World Wide Web was born.
+From 1991 to 1993, the World Wide Web was born.
 Text-only HTML pages could be viewed using a simple line-mode web browser.
 In 1993 Marc Andreessen and Eric Bina, created the Mosaic browser.
-At the time there were multiple browsers, however the majority of them were Unix-based and naturally text-heavy.
+At the time, there were multiple browsers; however, the majority of them were Unix-based and naturally text-heavy.
 There had been no integrated approach to graphic design elements such as images or sounds.
 The Mosaic browser broke this mould.
 The W3C was created in October 1994 to "lead the World Wide Web to its full potential by developing common protocols that promote its evolution and ensure its interoperability."
-This discouraged any one company from monopolizing a proprietary browser and programming language, which could have altered the effect of the World Wide Web as a whole.
+This discouraged any one company from monopolising a proprietary browser and programming language, which could have altered the effect of the World Wide Web as a whole.
 The W3C continues to set standards, which can today be seen with JavaScript and other languages.
-In 1994 Andreessen formed Mosaic Communications Corp. that later became known as Netscape Communications, the Netscape 0.9 browser.
+In 1994, Andreessen formed Mosaic Communications Corporation, which later became known as Netscape Communications, the Netscape 0.9 browser.
 Netscape created its HTML tags without regard to the traditional standards process.
 For example, Netscape 1.1 included tags for changing background colours and formatting text with tables on web pages.
-From 1996 to 1999 the browser wars began, as Microsoft and Netscape fought for ultimate browser dominance.
-During this time there were many new technologies in the field, notably Cascading Style Sheets, JavaScript, and Dynamic HTML.
-On the whole, the browser competition did lead to many positive creations and helped web design evolve at a rapid pace.
+From 1996 to 1999, the browser wars began, as Microsoft and Netscape fought for ultimate browser dominance.
+During this time, there were many new technologies in the field, notably Cascading Style Sheets, JavaScript, and Dynamic HTML.
+On the whole, the browser competition led to many positive creations and helped web design evolve at a rapid pace.